wp-plugins/newsletter-signup-form-by-comm100/readme.txt

 **What Comm100 Email Marketing Users Say**

 "Comm100 Email Marketing helps us achieve 15% extra sales each month through our email newsletter program.
-I also recommend Comm100 Email Marketing to my customers and some of them are already using it,"    ------ Juan Pablo Orozco, CEO of GDLsystems
+I also recommend Comm100 Email Marketing to my customers and some of them are already using it,"    ------ Juan Pablo Orozco, CEO at GDLsystems

-"Comm100's email newsletter software is an intelligent email marketing system that knows how to avoid spamming and offers a user-friendly experience at the same time.
-Their customer service is also fantastic, helping us devotedly all the way through,"    ------ Yasmin M. Moslem, Training Coordinator of ATIDA
+"It was easy to use and set up.
+The support team give us all atention we need in order to use these comunications tools the best way.
+We are fully satisfied and sure to recomend it to more people."
+------ Sylvain C. PANNEAU, Sales Manager at Metodologia ADVANCE

 [>>More Email Marketing Stories](http://emailmarketing.comm100.com/casestudytestimonials.aspx "Email Marketing Customer Stories")